How do you create a complex painting composition? Stein explains in this article: “It takes risk to turn a good painting into a great painting.”

 About Contemporary Realist Adrienne Stein:

 Adrienne Stein is an award winning artist living and working in Pennsylvania.
 She holds an MFA from Boston University and a BFA Magna Cum Laude, from Laguna College of Art & Design.
 Adrienne studied under many gifted and influential instructors throughout the United States, France, and Italy.
 Her work reanimates historical painting genres forming a bridge to the present with fresh insight and imagery.
 The worlds she paints are inhabited by figures, folklore, archetypes, and natural elements that are fueled by a sense of personal as well as universal myth.
 Close friends and family members are reinterpreted in lush and magical environments that form the nexus between reality and fantasy, expressed through an unconscious world of symbolic imagery.
 She has received numerous awards from organizations such as The Portrait Society of America, The Elizabeth Greenshields Foundation, and The Art Renewal Center.
 Her work is collected in the U.S. and abroad.
-She is on the faculty for the 4th Annual Figurative Art Convention & Expo in Baltimore, Maryland.
+She has been on the faculty for the Annual Figurative Art Convention & Expo and RealismLive.

 This article was originally published in 2019